spinnaker/spinnaker.github.io/reference/halyard/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
- * `--check-permissions-on-startup`: When false, clouddriver will skip the permission checks for all kubernetes kinds at startup.
+ * `--check-permissions-on-startup`: (*Default*: `null`) When false, clouddriver will skip the permission checks for all kubernetes kinds at startup.
 This can save a great deal of time during clouddriver startup when you have many kubernetes accounts configured.
 This disables the log messages at startup about missing permissions.
  * `--configure-image-pull-secrets`: (*Default*: `true`) (Only applicable to the v1 provider).
 When true, Spinnaker will create & manage your image pull secrets for you; when false, you will have to create and attach them to your pod specs by hand.
  * `--context`: The kubernetes context to be managed by Spinnaker.
 See http://kubernetes.io/docs/user-guide/kubeconfig-file/#context for more information.